yoanncouillec/Monad/README.md

 * **Create:** We will create our own monad and you will see that it's nothing more than a wrapper...

+## Quick start

+### First do Haskell without knowing you use monads

+* Go into the src/hs file and execute `make` to generate the binary

 ## License

 Monad is made under the terms of the MIT license.